 - Member of Charity Law Association working group on the Equality Act

 - Co-ordinating the Solicitors’ International Human Rights Group work on human trafficking including evidence to the Joint Committee on the Human Rights inquiry

-- Experience of voluntary work in the UK, Ukraine, China and Thailand
+- Experience of voluntary work in the UK, Ukraine, China, France and Thailand